 In these times of home confinement and mandatory telework, it’s the perfect time to think about converting your classroom-based training to virtual classrooms.
 However, ensure that when you do, you use a minimum of pedagogical design, so that it doesn’t waste everyone’s time and money.

-If you only take away one thing from this article: Involve your learners as much as possible!
+If you take only one thing away from this article :

 If you are having difficulty converting your learning activities, go back to the pedagogical INTENT of the activity.
 In a team building course, the objective of your activities is not to make learners good at building a tower out of popsicle sticks.
 What other online activity could bring participants to work as a team?